irisnet/goz/phase-3/scenes.md

 After a period of time, the market changed and Bob and Charlie reached a deal to transfer `3transfer/gozirischann/uiris` in their hands.
 Charlie's assets are mainly in otherhub, and otherhub has also successfully established a connection with gozhub.
 The transaction method is cross-chain transfer from Bob's account on gozhub to Charlie's account on otherhub.

 After the transaction, Charlie successfully received `3transfer/othergozchann/transfer/gozirischann/uiris` on otherhub.
-Charlie is unaware of the transaction between Alice and Bob, and believes that the received token is equivalent to `3uiris` on irishub.
+Charlie is unaware of the transaction between Alice and Bob, and believes that the received tokens are equivalent to `3uiris` on irishub.

 ![scene2](./asset/scene2.png)